olutosin007/ezihub/docs/01-branding-and-styling/05-Ezihub-Website-Summary-01.md

-# EziHub Website - Complete Implementation Summary
+# ézíhub Website - Complete Implementation Summary

 ## Overview

-The EziHub website has been successfully transformed from a generic startup template into a professional, branded platform for verified credibility.
+The ézíhub website has been successfully transformed from a generic startup template into a professional, branded platform for verified credibility.
 This document provides a comprehensive summary of all changes, improvements, and new features implemented.

 ---